 Bone Metastases: When Cancer Spreads to the Bones

-Cancer that has started in one place can spread and invade other parts of the body.
+Cancer that has started in one place can spread to and invade other parts of the body.

-This spreading is called metastasizing.
-If a tumor spreads to the bone, it is called
+This spread is called metastasis.
+If a tumor spreads to the bone, it's called bone

 Cancer cells that have spread to the bone can damage the bone and cause symptoms.

-Different treatments are available to control the symptoms and the spread of bone
+Different treatments can be used to control the symptoms and the spread of bone metastases.

-metastases.
-To better understand what happens in metastasis, it helps to understand
+To better understand what happens in metastasis, it helps to understand more about

-Bone is a type of connective tissue made up mostly of minerals, such as calcium and
+Bone is a type of connective tissue made up mostly of minerals, like calcium, and

-phosphate, and a type of protein called collagen.
-The outer layer of bone is called
+a type of protein called collagen.
+The outer layer of bone is called the cortex.
+The

-Bone is alive and always repairing and renewing itself through a process called remodeling.
+Bone is alive and always repairing and renewing itself in a process called remodeling.

-Osteoclasts are cells that break down, or reabsorb, bone.
+Osteoclasts are cells that break down, or reabsorb, old bone.

-Below are some of the functions bones perform:
+Here are some of the things bones do:

 The skeleton gives structural support.

-Bones store and release, as needed, minerals that the body needs to work properly,
+Bones store and release minerals, like calcium, that the body needs to work properly.

 When cancer cells invade the bone, any or all of these bone functions may be affected.